batmen-lab/BioMANIA/README.md

 We provide a robust training script for additional customization and enhancement of the BioMANIA project.
 Follow the steps in the Training section to modify library settings, download materials, generate JSON files, and train models.

-1. Modify the library setting in configs/model_config.py.
+1. Modify the library setting in `configs/model_config.py`, and add the url links to `Lib_cheatsheet.json`.
 ```shell
 LIB = 'scanpy'
 USER_INPUT =